Heavy Road Transportation Services Business License in Dubai

 Sign tenancy agreement for chosen office or flexi-desk facility

-Obtain trade licence and establishment card
+Obtain trade license and establishment card

 Apply for investor and employee visas as required